ankitpokhrel/Dynamic-Featured-Image/README.md

 You can always contact me at `ankitpokhrel@gmail.com`, if you have any question or queries about the project.
 I am available for freelance work too.

 Please feel free to report any bug found.
+Pull requests, issues, and plugin recommendations are more than welcome!